 \section{Introduction}

-Participatory budgeting gives members of a community power by allowing them to collectively decide how to divide a portion of the community's budget among a set of proposed alternatives~\citep{Cab04}.
-While participatory budgeting was first introduced in Brazil~\citep{SG02}, it has now been used in more than 3,000 cities around the world, including New York, Boston, Chicago, San Francisco, and Toronto~\citep{PBP}.
+Participatory budgeting allows members of a community to collectively decide how to divide a portion of the community's budget among a set of proposed alternatives~\citep{Cab04}.
+Participatory budgeting was first introduced in Brazil~\citep{SG02}, and it has now been used in more than 3,000 cities around the world, including New York, Boston, Chicago, San Francisco, and Toronto~\citep{PBP}.
 It has been used to determine how to allocate the budgets of states and cities as well as housing authorities and schools.

 Many participatory budgeting elections are run using a variant of $k$-approval voting, in which each voter chooses up to $k$ projects to approve, and the projects with the highest number of approvals are funded, subject to budget constraints~\citep{GKSA16}.
 Under such a voting scheme, each proposed project is either fully funded or not funded at all.
 This makes sense for well-delineated projects such as renovating a school or adding an elevator to a public library.
 For other kinds of projects, funding decisions need not be all-or-nothing.
-For example, participatory budgeting could be used to decide how to divide a city's tax surplus between its departments of health, education, infrastructure, and parks.
+For example, participatory budgeting could be used to decide how to divide a part of a city's spending between its departments of health, education, infrastructure, and parks.
 A voter might propose a division of the tax surplus among the four departments into the fractions (30\%, 40\%, 20\%, 10\%).
 The city could invite each citizen to submit such a budget proposal, and they could then be aggregated by a suitable mechanism.

-A first idea for aggregating the proposals would be to take the mean.
+A first idea for aggregating the proposals would be to take the arithmetic mean.
 But the mean has a serious flaw as an aggregator: it's easily manipulated.
 A voter preferring a (60\%, 40\%) division across two alternatives may vote (100\%, 0\%) instead in order to distort the mean calculation and move the aggregate closer to his or her true preference if the first alternative has little community support.